smaremanda/add-in-docs/reference/excel/chartdatalabels.md

-# ChartDataLabels Object (JavaScript API for Excel)
+# ChartDataLabels object (JavaScript API for Excel)

 _Applies to: Excel 2016, Excel Online, Excel for iOS, Office 2016_